Thanksgiving brings many names and memories to mind.

 The Cowboys held Washington and on the next Cowboys possession, Dallas moved seventy yards and took a 17-14 lead into the final quarter on a one-yard Walt Garrison dive.

-In the fourth quarter, it was the Redskins that rallied to take the lead on another Duane Thomas touchdown, this one a nineteen yard scamper into the corner of the end zone and on the next Dallas drive, a fumble gave Washington possession in Dallas territory with a chance to move their lead to two possessions, but Ed "Too Tall" Jones deflected Mark Moseley's field goal try to maintain the Washington lead at 23-17.
+In the fourth quarter, it was the Redskins that rallied to take the lead on another Duane Thomas touchdown, this one a nineteen-yard scamper into the corner of the end zone, and on the next Dallas drive, a fumble gave Washington possession in Dallas territory with a chance to move their lead to two possessions, but Ed "Too Tall" Jones deflected Mark Moseley's field goal try to maintain the Washington lead at 23-17.

 Longley again began to move Dallas down the field for the winning score, but after Longley completed a pass to Drew Pearson to the Washington 25, Pearson would fumble and the Redskins could clinch the game with a first down.

-The "Doomsday" defense wouldn't allow that as after three plays. three Dallas timeouts and a Washington punt left the Cowboys without a timeout and 1;45 to remaining.
+The "Doomsday" defense wouldn't allow that after three plays. three Dallas timeouts and a Washington punt left the Cowboys without a timeout and 1;45 to remaining.

 After a fourth-down conversion, Dallas held the ball at midfield with 35 seconds to go, Longley threw a bomb down the middle of the field, splitting the Redskins secondary and Drew Pearson grabbed it for the game-winner for the Cowboys, 24-23.